yaminipatchigolla/pcb-mobile-charger-circuit/README.md

 # Remote Tester and Mobile Charger Circuit Design

-This project is a part of a PCB designing workshop conducted by Teck Team Solutions in collaboration with Avanthi Institute of Engineering & Technology.
+This project is a part of a PCB designing.
 It involves designing, simulating, and creating a PCB for a mobile charger and remote tester using Proteus 8 Professional.

 ## Project Overview